goonstation/goonstation/code/modules/goonhub/api/apiGuide.md

 	body = [the datum of the body, under /datum/apiBody] correct_response = [the datum of the model, under datum/apiModel]

+	buildBody(	// check the apiBody section below to understand what this means field1,
+		field2,
+		field3
+	)
+		. = ..(args)

 // A proper example:

 /// PUT /bans/{ban}